EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 * Install the currently supported version of `cleos`

 [[info | Note]]
-| The cleos tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install the cleos tool.
+| The cleos tool is bundled with the EOSIO-Taurus software.
+[Installing EOSIO-Taurus](../../00_install/index.md) will also install the cleos tool.

 * Acquire functional understanding of asymmetric cryptography (public and private keypair) in the context of blockchain